- Email me

 My guest this week sees his novel as a fantasy action movie in his head.
 He says his musical choices were long favourites before he drew on them to create a fast-paced adventure story on a planet far from Earth.
 He is DM Jarrett and he’s on the Red Blog with a fast-paced whirl through his Undercover Soundtrack.

-adventure, adventure series, adventure story, authors, DM Jarrett, entertainment, fantasy, fantasy action, Fix and Finish With Confidence, gaming, how to write a book, how to write a novel, music for writing, musical choices, My Memories of a Future Life, publishing, Roz Morris, sci-fi, science fiction, self-publishing, SF, space opera, The Undercover Soundtrack, undercover soundtrack, videogames, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music
+adventure, adventure series, adventure story, authors, DM Jarrett, fantasy, fantasy action, gaming, how to write a book, how to write a novel, music for writing, musical choices, My Memories of a Future Life, publishing, Roz Morris, sci-fi, science fiction, self-publishing, SF, space opera, The Undercover Soundtrack, undercover soundtrack, videogames, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing to music

 The other day Porter Anderson at Writer Unboxed examined the popular notion of the lonely writer hammering out a novel in solitude.
 It provoked some interesting discussions about the way we do our work or accommodate our hobby in a busy life.